 This is awesome!
 How do I get started?

-I have a 5-day, FREE email course, called Jumpstart Your Virtual Assistant Biz that might help.
-You'll get one lesson per day for five days covering topics like: traits that make for a good VA, services you can offer, how much to charge, how to find clients using social media and cold pitching.
+It’ll cover topics like: traits that make for a good VA, services you can offer, how much to charge, how to find clients using social media and cold pitching.

 Or you can just go out and start networking and prospecting for clients!
 Depends on your personality. ;-)